 Was constructed in 1715 in the flamboyant Venetian Baroque style.
-It was constructed by the Venetian master Marino Gropelli in 1706, on the commission of the Dubrovnik Senate which requested a new church on the site of the old 14th century Romanesque church.
+It was constructed by the Venetian master Marino Gropelli in 1706, on the commission of the Dubrovnik Senate which requested a new church on the site of the old 14th-century Romanesque church.

 Damaged during the earthquake for the first time, the church was destroyed completely by the devastating fire in 1706.
 Everything disappeared in flames, apart from the silver statue of St Blaise, which was saved by some miracle.
 After the years spent in exile at the Church of St Nicholas at Prijeko, the statue was returned to its old place in 1715.
-The people of Dubrovnik added the following inscription on the statue all other statues made of gold, silver and bronze melted in the fire, while the saints statue was miraculously undamaged.
+The people of Dubrovnik added the following inscription on the statue all other statues made of gold, silver, and bronze melted in the fire, while the saint's statue was miraculously undamaged.
 The statue is one of the most important statues in Dubrovnik, and the model of the city which the saint holds in his hand reveals the city architecture at the time.
-St. Blaise has been honoured as the patron saint of Dubrovnik from the 10th century.
+St. Blaise has been honored as the patron saint of Dubrovnik from the 10th century.

 On the western side of the city, under the protection of the city walls and the unconquerable Minceta Fort, is the Franciscan monastery Male brace (Little brothers).
-This monastery and the Dominican one are a cultural, artistic and historical legacy of the Dubrovnik Republic.
+This monastery and the Dominican one are a cultural, artistic, and historical legacy of the Dubrovnik Republic.
 The old Franciscan monastery was once situated outside the city walls in the suburb of Pile.
 However, due to the threat of war which threatened the Republic in the early 14th century, the Franciscans were forced to move into the city, demolish the old monastery and build a new within the protected city walls.
 The construction of the monastery began in 1317 and lasted many years.

 The Dubrovnik Old Town is completely surrounded by walls and fortresses, including the Old City Port.
 The history of the fortifications in Dubrovnik goes back to the early Middle Ages.

-The famed Dubrovnik Stradun, or its official name Place, is the favourite walking area for all the people of Dubrovnik, especially the young, and for tourists from all over the globe.
+The famed Dubrovnik Stradun, or its official name Place, is the favorite walking area for all the people of Dubrovnik, especially the young, and for tourists from all over the globe.
 It would be a shame to pass up a walk along Stradun, as this would mean missing an unforgettable experience in the city.
 It was constructed after the great earthquake of 1667 in the accelerated program to reconstruct the city.
 It was given a placid and wide appearance, both dignified and beautiful in the simplicity of its stone architecture.
 Prior to the earthquake, Stradun was lined with lovely and luxurious palaces.
-After the earthquake, the ruined city had to think first about continuing the life and defence of the city, and all the reconstruction projects were focused primarily to those goals.
+After the earthquake, the ruined city had to think first about continuing the life and defense of the city, and all the reconstruction projects were focused primarily to those goals.
 All of the houses built along Stradun were built according to the project approved by the Republic Senate.
 They are all virtually of identical height and bear almost identical facades and similar layouts, as each house had to have several shops on the ground floor.
 Here the trading spirit of the Republic shines through.

 Where & what to eat…